-The Dark Horse seems to be two films; one is a moving — if an ostensibly familiar — underdog tale that tells the true story of a team of impoverished kids who participate in a national chess tournament, and the other is a chilling study on criminal subculture and mental health.
-Intertwining these subjects is the film’s case study, Genesis Potini (played by the spectacular Cliff Curtis), a speed chess protégé who grew up suffering from mental health issues, an unnamed condition which throws him into fits of mood swings, leaving him homeless.
+The Dark Horse seems to be two films; one is a moving, overtly familiar underdog tale which tells the true story of a team of underprivileged kids who participate in a national chess tournament in New Zealand.
+The other is a chilling study on criminal subculture.
+Binding these subjects is the film’s case study, Genesis Potini (played by the spectacular Cliff Curtis), a speed chess protégé who grew up suffering from mental health issues, an unnamed condition which throws him into fits of delusion and hysteria, both which ultimately leaving him homeless.

 After a short stint in a mental hospital, Genesis is released under the custody of his brother Ariki (Wayne Hapi) and his son Mana (James Rolleston), both of whom host a detritus pack of leather clad, chain smoking criminals, whose tight grasp on the father and son slowly destroys any sense of autonomy in their lives.

 The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic and inhabiting a world seemingly in which he is the only participant.
 Curtis’ performance almost feels reminiscent of Geoffrey Rush in Shine (dir.
 Scott Hicks) as he prattles endlessly.
 But while in these ‘states’ Genesis also displays a remarkable comprehension of memory and strategy when he encounters an isolated chess set.
 He rearranges the pieces to enact a flawless match-up.
 The mystique of this crucial establishing moment is quietly interrupted when the film cuts to a young Genesis as a healthy, curious child learning chess for the first time from his older brother.